 While I was working out the anger and bitterness, a whole lot of sexual lyrics came falling out.
 What was little more than silliness on A ROOMFUL OF SEXINESS, where I was trying on the clothes just to see how they fit, now had more of an edge to it.
 Some of it doesn’t sound far off from misogyny, though I’ve never waded into that stupid river even in my angriest moments.

 This was just how my frustration found expression.
 I was pretty sure I would never get to experience any kind of intimacy with anyone.
-I figured if I couldn’t have what all the other guys I knew seemed to be getting even when they were horrible people, at least I could sing about it.
+I figured if I couldn’t have what all the other guys I knew seemed to be getting even when some of them were pretty shitty people, at least I could sing about it.
 As a sexually frustrated teenager in a group of slightly less sexually frustrated teenagers, I didn’t see the point in censoring myself.
 There were some darker, somewhat suicidal thoughts at play as well (made most explicit in Dance on My Brain), but it would take a few more albums before they really came to a boil.

 A few of these songs were meant for a projected solo album, even if they were little more than sketches (Voyeur and Nicotine and Beer only had about a verse apiece).
 I would have recorded them on my own at some point, I’m sure, but when it became clear how well we were playing off of one another I stopped thinking about recording anything by myself and just hit the record button and improvised those songs into a state of completion with Gord and Tyson.